 I am inspired by all sorts of things – my daughter picking leaves whilst walking the dogs, my granny’s apple pies and how she crimped the edges of the pastry – I love seeing the ideas come to life and then seeing how I can develop it into a range including bowls, mugs, plates, jugs, platters and candlesticks.

 Career and motherhood stopped me for a few years but after I took my first pottery class I was hooked.
 Everything we use at home now has been made by me and the joy each piece brings is ridiculous!
-I've recently taken the step of moving from going to classes to having my own pottery studio and kiln at the end of the garden - my pottery cabin - although all my making is now done around the kitchen table in the heart of the home.
-The cabin is a hive of activity though as that is where everything goes to dry before going into the kiln ready to be glazed.
+A few years ago I took the massive leap from a corporate job and hobby-potter to being Marigold and Lettice full time.
+All my making is now done around the kitchen table in the heart of the home and I have two kilns in a cabin at the end of our garden.

 Thanks for looking and if you want to see more you can always follow me on Instagram here.